 Administrative Web Pages

-All administrative web pages use the standard TMCC website template and are published through an enterprise web Content Management System (CMS) for consistency and correctness.
+All administrative web pages use the standard TMCC website template and are published through the College's enterprise web Content Management System (CMS) for consistency and correctness.
+(Note: We do not use Google Sites or any 3rd party external service to post or host any TMCC administrative page.)
 The website template, in its simplest form, provides a standard framework for the development of College pages, and, more importantly, lends to the site's ease of use with consistent navigation tools, layout, background color and text formatting.